Aitia-IIOT/ah5-app-aitia-datamodel-translator-python-wrapper-java-spring/README.md

-# DataModelTranslationWrapper for Arrowhed 5
+# DataModelTranslationWrapper for Arrowhead 5

 This project contains two Application systems providing the following functionalities:
 1. *DataModelTranslationWrapper*: Provides a dataModelTranslation service, where the translation is performed using python scripts from an outer source.